tomterl/metalsmith-convert/README.md

 - `resize` set to `{width: XXX, height: YYY}` to resize the image; the name will reflect the size (`name_XXX_YYY.ext`) if `nameFormat` is not given.
   - `resizeStyle`: optional. default: 'aspectfill'. can be 'aspectfit','fill'.
 Must be added as a parameter to the `resize` option.
     - `aspectfill`: keep aspect ratio, get the exact provided size.
     - `aspectfit`: keep aspect ratio, get maximum image that fits inside provided size
     - `fill`: forget aspect ratio, get the exact provided size
-- `rename_only` omits the call to ImageMagick and renames the file if set to true.
+- `rename_only`: if set to true, omits the call to ImageMagick and only moves the files to their intended target.
-- `nameFormat` give the format for the names of the converted files, the following placeholders are available
+- `nameFormat`: the format for the names of the converted files, the following placeholders are available
   - `%b` the basename of the source file, e.g. given `source.png`, the value will be `source`
   - `%e` the extension of the target format, including the dot
   - `%x` the width of the resulting image